A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Iterative Algorithm

 This finishes the proof of Theorem~\ref{thm:OneShotAlgo}.

-\section{Iterative \visionstable Algorithm}
+\section{Iterative \Visionstable Algorithm}

-The practical bottleneck of the one-shot algorithm is not solving the integer program, but the polynomial time preprocessing step.
+The practical bottleneck of the one-shot algorithm is not solving the integer program, but the polynomial-time preprocessing step.
 Our iterative algorithm has several \emph{ideas}, which give huge improvements in practice, while maintaining the theoretical performance guarantees.

 The first idea is to maintain a coarse arrangement~$\A$ and only refine $\A$ where needed in an iterative fashion.
-Thus the name iterative algorithm.
+Thus, the name iterative algorithm.
 The refinement is by splitting appropriate faces.
 In order to identify faces to be split, we will need to modify the integer program.
 We will modify the integer program such that we will either find a face to be split, find the optimal solution, or conclude that the polygon has not \visionstability~$\delta$.
 In the last case, we can continue with $\delta/2$ as \visionstability.
-Splitting faces only where needed gives a huge speed-up.
+Splitting faces only where needed gives a huge speed-up, as we show in our experiments in Section~\ref{sub:speedupeffects}.
 The next idea is to reduce the witness set.
 When we think about witnesses, we noticed that we actually do not necessarily need all witnesses for the integer program.
 We identify a much smaller set of \emph{critical witnesses}.
 In the integer program formulation, we require only the critical witnesses to be seen.
 At a later stage, we check if the guards that we compute in this way are actually guarding everything.
 We are dynamically increasing the size of the critical witness set.
 The main advantage is that this does not require us to compute all pairs of visibilities, but only between the guards and the arrangement as well as between the critical witnesses and the arrangement.
 See Figure~\ref{fig:iterations-critical} for an illustration.
-Using critical witnesses reduced the number of visibilities that we had to compute largely.
-However, there were still a large number of visibilities that we had to compute although the two entities (vertex/face) where in completely different parts of the polygon.
-Our last idea is to compute a subdivision of the polygon, which we call the {\em \weakVisPolyTree}, see Figure~\ref{fig:WeakVisPolTree}.
-It captures locality of the polygon.
-Using the \weakVisPolyTree, we can prevent a sizeable fraction of the visibility queries to be even asked.